 - Permanent establishments of non-resident entities and pass-through structures.

-- Pension funds and real estate investment vehicles acting as parent companies;
+- Pension funds and real estate investment instruments operating as parent companies;

 - Entities at least 95% owned by excluded entities or 85% with predominantly passive income.

-Accelerated depreciation regimes can bring the effective tax burden below 15% in the early stages of projects.
+Accelerated depreciation regimes can reduce the effective tax burden to below 15% in the early stages of projects.
 It is recommended to model tax projections and optimize investments in tangible assets to maximize substance exclusions.

-Given that profitability may vary between branches, results should be reviewed at the entity level and adjustments to transfer pricing and repatriation structures should be considered.
+Given that profitability can vary among branches, results should be reviewed on an entity basis, and adjustments to Transfer Pricing and repatriation structures should be considered.

-The tax benefits of special economic zones may be neutralized by the DMTT.
-It is suggested to evaluate existing incentives, their possible renewal, and their effects on net profitability.
+The DMTT may neutralize the tax benefits of special economic zones.
+You should evaluate existing incentives, their potential renewal, and their effects on net profitability.

-With the new tax regime coming into force, multinational companies should adopt a proactive and strategic stance.
-It is essential to thoroughly review Decree-Law No. 157 with your tax advisors to determine whether your group falls within its scope.
-A rigorous assessment of the impact this measure will have on their operations in Kuwait, their financial planning, and future profitability will be essential for proper adaptation.
+With the new tax regime coming into force, multinational companies must adopt a proactive and strategic stance.
+Decree-Law No. 157 must be thoroughly reviewed with tax advisors to determine whether the group to which they belong falls within the application scope.
+A thorough assessment of this measure’s effects on their operations in Kuwait, their financial planning, and future profitability will be essential for proper adaptation.

-Likewise, the implementation of the DMTT will require adjustments to internal tax compliance systems, from the collection of accounting data to the accurate calculation of the effective tax rate.
-Anticipation and transparency will be key to avoiding penalties, so it is advisable to maintain fluid communication with the tax authorities, especially regarding substance criteria, calculation methodology, and use of the exclusions provided by law.
+Likewise, implementing the DMTT will require adjustments to internal tax compliance systems, from gathering accounting data to accurately calculating the effective tax rate.
+Being proactive and transparent will be key to avoiding penalties for a communication open with the tax authorities, especially regarding ground criteria, calculation methods, and the use of the exclusions provided by law.

-Finally, companies should remain attentive to future clarifications, amendments, or supplementary regulatory provisions that may affect their tax status.
-In an evolving regulatory environment, the ability to adapt and the strength of documentation will make the difference between timely compliance and exposure to tax contingencies.
+Finally, companies should stay attentive to future clarifications, amendments, or complementary regulatory provisions that may affect their tax status.
+In an evolving regulatory environment, the ability to adapt and the strength of documentation will distinguish between timely compliance and exposure to tax contingencies.

 Source: MiddleEastBriefing